Glendale Head-On Collisions Lawyers

 - Neck Injuries or “Whiplash” – Neck pain is very common as a result of a head-on car accident.
-In high impact car accidents, a person’s neck may be stretched beyond its normal length due to impact.
+In high-impact car accidents, a person’s neck may be stretched beyond its normal length due to impact.
 If the neck is unnaturally extended it can result in whiplash.
-Whiplash is not life threatening.
+Whiplash is not life-threatening.
 However, it can affect a person’s way of life.
-Slipped or herniated discs are also possible neck injuries from a front end collision.
+Slipped or herniated discs are also possible neck injuries from a front-end collision.

 - Back Injuries – Often a person will be smashed back and forth in their seat during a head-on car accident.
-High impact car accidents often lead to back injuries.
+High-impact car accidents often lead to back injuries.
 A few widespread back injuries from head-on crashes are herniated discs, slipped discs, and a bruised or broken spinal column.
 All of these injuries can induce nerve damage or even paralysis.

 - Cuts – Frontal-end collisions often lead to shattered windshields or side windows.
 These damages can result in severe cuts to the face or body.
-Some lacerations may be so intense they case disfigurement or require plastic surgery.
+Some lacerations may be so intense they cause disfigurement or require plastic surgery.

 - Soft Tissue Injuries – A common injury in a head-on collision is damage to a person’s ligaments, tendons, or muscles.
 A soft tissue injury can be incredibly painful and can require long-term treatment.